 Hartwell mentioned that the UMass system is holding our campus more accountable, in that we

 are expanding and in the process of so much construction.
+Stephanie also stated that it is unlikely that we will achieve a student body of 25,000 in 2025.
+And, enrollments for the current academic year may be down 1% compared to last year.

 The issue of the NTT non-reappointment letters kerfuffle was addressed: Hartwell described the process as part of a cost saving idea.
 There were questions about how much money was saved in the process.
 Hartwell noted it was reported to be a large number.
 One senator asked whether it was true that most of the appointments were hired back, and Hartwell said they were.
 Another senator asked how they saved any costs if most were hired back and wondered what was accomplished by the non-reappointment letters.